-Students in The College are encouraged to discuss their Take Five proposals with their faculty advisers and the Take Five adviser in the Center for Advising Services as they prepare their applications.
+Students in the College are encouraged to discuss their Take Five proposals with their faculty advisors and the Take Five advisor in the Center for Advising Services as they prepare their applications.

 A special review process exists for all proposed courses taught outside the College of Arts, Sciences, and Engineering and the Eastman School of Music; such courses are normally not approved.
 Undergraduate courses taught at the Simon School are acceptable, however.

 Students should also consult the faculty with whom they want to study, and/or the appropriate departmental administrators to be sure that the courses they want to take will be offered, and that they are appropriately prepared for the courses they intend to take.
-The Take Five Review Board strongly suggests that each applicant ask both his or her faculty adviser and an academic adviser to sign the application to indicate that they have reviewed the student’s program and that it meets the requirements.
-Each applicant also needs to arrange for two full- time faculty members to send letters of recommendation to the Take Five Review Board on his or her behalf.
+The Take Five Review Board strongly suggests that each applicant ask both his or her faculty advisor and an academic advisor to sign the application to indicate that they have reviewed the student’s program and that it meets the requirements.
+Each applicant also needs to arrange for two full-time faculty members to send letters of recommendation to the Take Five Review Board on his or her behalf.

 - Applications will be judged on:

-Fifth-year students are unlikely to be eligible for undergraduate housing, although they may serve as Residential Advisers.
+Fifth-year students are unlikely to be eligible for undergraduate housing, although they may serve as Residential advisors.
 The Rochester Living Program will guide students in the process of obtaining off-campus housing, if necessary.

 Students should also be aware of the following: